sara-nl/griddocs/source/Pages/Advanced/storage_clients/globusonline.rst

 Data transfer workflow
 ======================

+.. sidebar:: using Globusonline

-.. sidebar:: Interacting with Globusonline is possible via the Web Interface or with a python API.
+	Interacting with Globusonline is possible via the Web Interface or with a python API.
 The examples here show the webinterface transfers.

 Activating endpoints
 =====================